jodri-code/sysl-docs/docs/SYSlang/cautions/index.md

 To make sure you have a correctly formatted disk you can do `format.this(ch)` or to check the partitions you can do `part(ch)`.
 You can run these commands during installation or once booted, but I recommend running them during installation.

+# Hotspot and VPN's
+The hotspot is a useful feature.
+Unfortunately, the password used to get leaked.
+That is now fixed.

+VPN usage on SYStamware is extremely difficult and dangerous for those who don't know what they're doing.

+If **YOU** don't know how to use a VPN on SYStemware, _don't_.
+There is absolutely no need.

+# IP's
+SYStemware will provide you with a private IP known as a 'SIP (Secure Internet Protocol)' with a randomised IP not dependant on the DNS configurations of your modem/router.

+These SIP's show gov.cks as your location (mock IP, mock location).
+This is possible thanks to SYStemware's IP cloacking, and the gov.cks programme, that has short over 256 million different possible SIP's.

+The SIP is also randomised on boot, so you and/or anyone else will have a different SIP every time your devices restart.

 ## [Return to Start](https://docs.pipewarp.co.uk/SYSlang/)